iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 **Improved Warp Partitioning:**
 A major innovation in v2 is parallelizing across the sequence dimension.
 Instead of one thread block handling one $(i,j)$ pair at a time, FlashAttention-2 splits the work of a single attention head into multiple thread blocks and warps.

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_15.png" class="img-fluid rounded z-depth-1" caption="Comparison of Warp Partitioning: Split-K (FA1) vs Split-Q (FA2)" %}
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_15.png" class="img-fluid rounded z-depth-1" caption="Comparison of Warp Partitioning: Split-K (FA1) vs Split-Q (FA2)" %}

 FlashAttention v1 used a "Split-K" scheme where 4 warps each computed a slice of $K^{T}$ and then synchronized to aggregate results.
 This required writing intermediate results to shared memory, barrier synchronization across warps, and reading/summing partial results.